ABOUT CREC TRANSPORTATION

 • If your child’s school has a delayed opening, but your home town’s schools are on schedule, the bus will run on a delayed schedule.

 • If your child’s school is open on time, and your home town’s schools have a delayed opening, the bus will operate on a delayed schedule (the delay may be later than you home town’s schools if the bus serves multiple towns; please see below).

 -- If your child rides a bus that serves multiple towns, the bus operates on the schedule of the town with the longest delay.
 Families should be aware of which towns their child’s bus serves.
-That information can be found in the “Bus Route Information” section of our website at www.crec.org/transportation.
+That information can be found on the Inclement Weather page.